 As part of the Chemistry Department's commitment to offering useful and high-quality degrees, our programs are continually evolving.
 Coming soon are new degrees in Biochemistry and new hands-on courses taken at Seneca College that will count for York credit.
 As well, we continue to support the growth of our Co-op program and have worked with the Lassonde School of Engineering to design and implement a unique course designed for engineering students.
 Meanwhile, we are learning to teach differently and better, and we have hired new Assistant Lecturers to lead us through this transformation.
 All of these developments continue to speak to our commitment to delivering a quality experience for all students.

 We recognize that students often come to university not knowing exactly what they want from their university experience.
 In the spirit of greater flexibility, we are pleased that all Chemistry degrees now feature the same requirements in the first two years of study, to facilitate transfers between degree programs.
 We are also pleased that the university has enacted this year three new rules that will greatly enhance the outcomes and experience of university for many students.

-Part of my job is to provide you with the most complete information on our programs and offerings, through the web site and this Handbook.
+Part of my job is to provide you with the most complete information on our programs and offerings, through the web site and other publications.
 I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me with your ideas or concerns.
 Have a successful and productive year!

 P. G. Potvin, Undergraduate Program Director